losparviero/younail/README.md

 # YouTube Thumbnail Downloader Telegram Bot

-Get YouTube video thumbnails easily using Telegram!
+Get YouTube video thumbnails in Telegram!

 <br>

 ### Install

 1. Clone git repo.
-2. Run ```npm i``` in project folder.
-This will install the required dependencies.
+2. Run ```npm install``` in project folder.
-3. Populate .env file with bot token.
+3. Rename example.env to .env and provide bot token.

-#### Bot token can be obtained from @BotFather.

 4. Run ```node bot``` to start the bot.

-#### It's advisable to run the bot using PM2 or any startup manager for persistent execution, as this ensures you won't have to have the terminal open.
-You can set up auto-start as well.
-Or pass a cron job.
+#### It's advisable to run the bot using PM2 or any startup manager for persistent execution.

 <br>